bitnami/containers/bitnami/argo-cd/README.md

 ## Why use Bitnami Images?

-* Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
+* Bitnami closely tracks upstream source changes and promptly publishes neargw versions of this image using our automated systems.
 * With Bitnami images the latest bug fixes and features are available as soon as possible.
 * Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
 * All our images are based on [minideb](https://github.com/bitnami/minideb) a minimalist Debian based container image which gives you a small base container image and the familiarity of a leading Linux distribution.